Tour de France Statistics and Facts (2023)

-Here are a few of the most interesting Tour de France statistics and facts I was able to dig up in my internet travels.
+Here are a few of the most interesting Tour de France facts and statistics I was able to dig up in my internet travels.
 As always, be sure to check back in the future as I will be updating this post as new and updated stats become available.

 The Tour de France is an annual multiple stage bicycle race that covers more than 2,200 miles and takes place in France.
 It is considered one of the most prestigious and difficult cycling races in the world, and attracts top cyclists from around the globe.
 The race is organized by the Amaury Sport Organisation and has been held annually since 1903, with the exception of during the two World Wars.